Coding4Toon/bounty-react-planner-app/WRITEUP.md

 11) One button is implemented to reset kanban board from task added and come back to initial state.
 #### `const [board, setBoard] = useState([])`

+12) We add our custom function into the state array and import it into the file WidgetGalleryModal.js

 ### Improvement